Alaçatı

-Alaçatı is a part of İzmir on the Western coast of Turkey, often noted for its architecture, vineyards, windmills, and sea.
+Alaçatı is a neighbourhood in the municipality and district of Çeşme, İzmir Province, Turkey.
+Its population is 10,386 (2022).
+Before the 2013 reorganisation, it was a town (belde).
+It is on the Western coast of Turkey, often noted for its architecture, vineyards, windmills, and sea.

-Alaçatı is one of the most traditional towns in Turkey, with stone houses, narrow streets, boutique hotels and restaurants with tables on the streets.
+Alaçatı is one of the most traditional towns in Turkey, it is famed for its former Greek village with stone houses, narrow streets, boutique hotels and restaurants with tables on the streets.
 The area is also home to the Alaçatı yacht marina and the famous Port Alaçatı development, created by the French architect Francois Spoerry and his son, Yves Spoerry.

 Etymology

 There are various theories about the formation of the name of Alaçatı.
 Some sources claim that the name of the city formulated in the plural number and is considered to have its origin from the ancient Greek word ἅλς (als) - ἅλας (alas), "salt", plural ἅλατα (alata), "salts", in the Demotic Greek αλάτι (alati), "salt", plural αλάτια (alatia), "salts", which enunciate as Alatzata and Alatsata either due to Turkish alteration of the language (e.g. in Turkish, the word “kalderim” (meaning cobbled road - originated from the Greek kallidromon) or according to a local Greek dialect.

 During the Ottoman Empire, the word is referred to as the adjective «the alatsatikos» which was a tax collected on salt.
 The older pronunciation and spelling of the name «Alatzata» seems to disappear at the end of the 19th century.
 The phoneme –tz then turned to the refined and elegant form of the Greek phoneme -ts.

 Other resources claim, however, the name Alaca At (Red Horse in Turkish) used for the whole area.
 Their claim is based on a story, that the ruler of Alaçatı had a red horse to ride.
 When riding the horse, bystanders would refer to him as "Alacaatlı (the man with the red horse)", in time the name was somehow changed to Alaçatı.
 Some resources claim that the name "Ala çatı" (Iridescent Roof) derives from strong winds causing laundries to fly away and land on neighbour houses.

 According to the statistics of the High Commission of Smyrna in May 1914, the number of Greek inhabitants of Alatsata that were forced by the Turks to be expatriated were 14.000.
 Muslim refugees from Greece were settled here, and ever since then the name Alaçatı has been adopted both for the town and the harbour area.
 The harbour area was called 'Agrilia' (Greek: Αγριλιά, "wild olive tree"), and was the export port of İzmir until World War II.
 After the war, the harbour's use declined, and the bay, in which the harbour was, is now popular among windsurfers.
 The town also hosts a lap of the world tournament of windsurfing, famously called PWA.